Academy Bus Lines

 Academy Bus Lines is a bus company in New Jersey providing local bus services in northern New Jersey, line-run services to/from New York City from points in southern and central New Jersey, and contract and charter service in the eastern United States from Boston to Miami.
 In 2014, Academy acquired Go Buses, which currently operates bus service between Boston and Washington, D.C., and in southern Florida.
 On September 27, 2023, Academy acquired James River Transportation, which operates in Virginia.
 Academy is the third-largest motorcoach operator in the United States and Canada.

 Academy's fleet consists of a variety of motor coaches, including MCI D4500 (in the process of being retired), MCI J4500, Van Hool CX35, Van Hool CX45, Van Hool C2045 motorcoaches, and Mercedes Tourrider coaches which are used for commuter and charter services.
-ENC Eldorado, Nova Bus LFS and New Flyer Industries low floor buses are used for university contracts and charters, such as Columbia Transportation.
+ENC Eldorado, Nova Bus LFS, Gillig, and New Flyer Industries low floor buses are used for university contracts and charters, such as Columbia Transportation.
 Services operated under contract to New Jersey Transit use NJT-owned (and branded) North American Bus Industries buses.